 Kim specializes in workers’ compensation and has successfully represented employers and carriers for more than 28 years.
-She has extensive experience in defending claims in a wide variety of industries and clients appreciate her attention to detail, aggressive and creative claim handling, as well as the personal attention she provides.
+She has extensive experience in defending a wide variety of claims including subrogation and black lung issues.
+Her clients, across many different industries, appreciate her attention to detail, aggressive and creative claim handling, as well as the personal attention she provides.

 Kim attended the University of Kentucky where she obtained a Bachelor of Business Administration, with Departmental Honors and then attended the University of Louisville School of Law.
 After graduating in 1991, she returned to Lexington and began her legal career with a local insurance defense firm, where she would eventually become a partner.
 In 2003, Kim opened a Kentucky office for a large regional insurance defense firm, serving first as Managing Attorney of the Kentucky office and later as a Managing Member of the firm.